lahari-cse/Web-Development/README.md

-# AuraFlow - Glassmorphic Workspace Optimizer
+# AuraFlow - Workspace Optimizer

 AuraFlow is a modern, responsive landing page featuring an interactive task flow workspace built with a high-fidelity glassmorphic aesthetic.
 It provides a stunning user interface to manage tasks, visualize workflow data dynamically, and seamlessly transition between deep space dark mode and frosted pastel light mode.